Chill-Studio/globimp/readme.md

 ```

 In `package.json` you can add globimp command to `postinstall` the hooks.
-This way the globimp configuration will be updated when your `package.json` updates its dependencies
+This way the globimp typings and variables will be updated when your `package.json` updates its dependencies

 ```json
 scripts : {